GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Yes.
 Vital records in Georgia are generally considered public records, provided there are no statutory limitations or court-ordered restrictions on the documents.
 These records are official documents pertaining to vital events that have occurred within the state’s jurisdiction, including a person’s birth, marriage, divorce, and death.
 The Georgia Department of Public Health (DPH) is the central repository for vital records and processes requests for vital records through its Office of Vital Records.
 At the same time, this service is also offered at the county level by the County Board of Health as well as the Probate and Superior Courts.

-What Information Do I Need to Obtain Georgia Vital Records Online?
+How Do I Obtain Georgia Vital Records Online?

 To adequately conduct an online search for vital records, the requestor must provide the following basic information: